30 Photos of a Young Queen Elizabeth Before She Ruled the United Kingdom

 Princess Elizabeth is pictured here with her husband, Philip, Duke of Edinburgh, along with their two oldest children, the future King Charles III and Princess Anne, at Clarence House in London.

 1952: A last look at the Princess

-On February 2, 1952, Colonel Mervyn Cowie opens the visitor’s book for Princess Elizabeth and the Duke of Edinburgh to sign upon their arrival at Nairobi National Park for a tour, during which they slept in a hotel built as a treehouse.
+On Feb.
+2, 1952, Colonel Mervyn Cowie opens the visitors’ book for Princess Elizabeth and the Duke of Edinburgh to sign upon their arrival at Nairobi National Park for a tour, during which they slept in a hotel built as a treehouse.
 Philip is chatting in the background with Cowie’s daughter, Mitzie.
-Four days later, King George VI would be dead, and the Princess would ascend the throne as Her Majesty Queen Elizabeth ii.
-Here’s why, on that trip, Elizabeth was the last to know she had become Queen.
+Four days later, King George VI would be dead, and the Princess would ascend the throne as Her Majesty Queen Elizabeth II.
+Read more to discover why, on that trip, Elizabeth was one of the last to know she had become Queen.